-From date of employment through 12 service months, unit members on active payroll status shall accrue .076923 hour of vacation leave per active standard payroll hour (20.00 days per year).
-Time off payroll shall result in the incremental loss of payroll hour of vacation leave awarded.
+From date of employment through four (4) years of service, unit members on active payroll status shall be entitled to twenty (20) days of vacation leave each year, accrued on an hourly basis for each active, standard payroll hour.
+Time off payroll shall result in the incremental loss of payroll hours of vacation leave awarded.

-From 13 service months through 95 service months, unit members on active payroll status shall accrue .084615 hour of vacation leave per active standard payroll hour (22.00 days per year).
-Time off payroll shall result in the incremental loss of payroll hour of vacation leave awarded.
+From five (5) years of service through nine (9) years of service, unit member on active payroll status shall be entitled to twenty-two (22) days of vacation leave each year, accrued on an hourly basis for each active, standard payroll hour.
+Time off payroll shall result in the incremental loss of payroll hours of vacation leave awarded.